allenai/allennlp/tutorials/tagger/README.md

 ## Getting Started

 Welcome to AllenNLP!
 This tutorial will walk you through the basics of building and training an AllenNLP model.
-Before we get started, make sure you have a clean Python 3.6 or 3.7 virtual environment with AllenNLP installed:
+Before we get started, make sure you have a clean Python 3.6 or 3.7 virtual environment with AllenNLP installed, and then run

 ```
 pip install allennlp